 Cassandra has a large surface area of configurable parameters.
 While this flexibility allows Cassandra to be tailored to a number of different environments and workloads, it is intimidating and error-prone for new users.
 Cass-operator takes care of setting these values appropriately for Kubernetes deployments and managing persistent volume claims and stateful sets.
 The documentation provides guidance on the appropriate storage classes for your preferred Kubernetes distribution, whether a public cloud, self-hosted infrastructure such as VMWare Tanzu, or a simple development configuration in Docker on your desktop.

-In keeping with the principles of shared-nothing architecture, Cassandra nodes have a lot of built-in intelligence for keeping track of the other nodes in their cluster, spreading data and read/write load across these nodes, and maintaining high availability.
-Most of this work is handled automatically, but there are two important operational tasks that are traditionally performed or scheduled by human operators based on the needs of each deployment.
+In keeping with the principles of shared-nothing architecture, Cassandra nodes have a lot of built-in intelligence.
+Cassandra nodes contain logic for keeping track of the other nodes in their cluster, spreading data and read/write load across these nodes, and maintaining high availability.
+Most of this work is handled automatically.
+However, there are two important operational tasks that are traditionally performed or scheduled by human operators based on the needs of each deployment.
 These tasks are backup/restore of data files, and anti-entropy repairs that run in the background to prevent data inconsistency.

-Thankfully, the Cassandra community has developed two open-source tools to automate these operational tasks appropriate to your deployment.
-Medusa is a tool that automates backup of Cassandra’s data files to an object store such as S3, and provides interfaces for scheduling backups and restoring data on the rare occasion when a node needs to be rebuilt or replaced.
+Thankfully, the Cassandra community has developed two open-source tools to automate these operational tasks.
+Medusa is a tool that automates backup of Cassandra’s data files to an object store such as S3.
+Medusa provides interfaces for scheduling backups and restoring data on the rare occasion when a node needs to be rebuilt or replaced.
 Reaper helps you schedule Cassandra’s anti-entropy repair processing for off-peak times to maintain high throughput and low latency for your application queries.

 K8ssandra is designed to support common infrastructure that you’re likely already using in your cloud-based deployments, instead of requiring separate infrastructure specific to Cassandra.

 For example, let’s consider observability, and specifically metrics.
-K8ssandra deploys the DataStax Metrics Collector for Apache Cassandra in the same Kubernetes pod alongside each Cassandra node, to extract metrics and push them to Prometheus.
-Grafana is configured as a visualization tool for these metrics, including dashboards that allow you to monitor the key Cassandra and OS metrics indicating the health of each node.
+K8ssandra deploys the DataStax Metrics Collector for Apache Cassandra in the same Kubernetes pod alongside each Cassandra node.
+The metrics collector extracts metrics and pushes them to Prometheus.
+Grafana is configured as a visualization tool for these metrics.
+The deployment includes Grafana dashboards that allow you to monitor the key Cassandra and OS metrics indicating the health of each node.
 This makes it a simple task to create integrated views showing application and database metrics side-by-side, for a holistic view of system performance and health.

-Another example is how K8ssandra leverages TCP ingresses for exposing Cassandra’s native binary protocol, allowing microservices or other application code running outside the Kubernetes cluster to access data using the Cassandra Query Language (CQL).
-The default configuration leverages Traefik, but that may be replaced with the ingress implementation of your choice to expose CQL access for your environment.
+In another example, K8ssandra leverages TCP ingresses for exposing Cassandra’s native binary protocol.
+This alllows microservices or other application code running outside the Kubernetes cluster to access data using the Cassandra Query Language (CQL).
+The default configuration leverages Traefik, but that may be replaced with the ingress implementation of your choice.

-While fast access to CQL endpoints is attractive to developers who are already using Cassandra, most developers we’ve talked with would prefer to code to data APIs for new development, rather than learning a new database query language.
-This is why K8ssandra also includes Stargate, a data services gateway, which provides REST, Document, and GraphQL APIs on top of Cassandra.
+Fast access to CQL endpoints is attractive to developers who are already using Cassandra.
+However, most developers we’ve talked with would prefer to code to data APIs for new development, rather than learning a new database query language.
+This is why K8ssandra also includes Stargate, a data services gateway.
+Stargate provides REST, Document, and GraphQL APIs on top of Cassandra.
 These familiar APIs lead to increased productivity and reduced time to market.

 Because Stargate nodes are Cassandra-compatible, they participate in the Cassandra cluster.
 This architecture confers additional benefits: Stargate nodes do the compute-intensive coordination, while the Cassandra nodes handle data storage.
 This means that you can configure Cassandra deployments in Kubernetes with the right mix of compute-intensive Stargate and storage-intensive Cassandra machines for your use case.
 By selecting different instance types for Stargate and Cassandra nodes, you can achieve the ideal balance of cost and performance for your deployment.